matveynikon/Stock_Salad/README.md

 ![demo image overall](overall_demo.png)
 ![demo image](demomac.png)

 This is just a prototype.
-Security vulnerabilities, backend infrastructure and other more technical aspects aren't taken into account.
+Security vulnerabilities, scalable backend infrastructure and other more technical aspects aren't taken into account.

 This project uses the following libraries, frameworks and APIs:
 1. Stripe NodeJS API